Practice Policies & Patient Information

 These requests for access to patient data will also be subject to independent scrutiny and oversight by the Independent Group Advising on the Release of Data (IGARD).
 Organisations approved to use this data will be required to enter into a data sharing agreement with NHS Digital regulating the use of the data.

-There are a number of organisations who are likely to need access to different elements of patient data from the General Practice Data for Planning and Research collection.
+There are several organisations who are likely to need access to different elements of patient data from the General Practice Data for Planning and Research collection.
 These include but may not be limited to:

 - the Department of Health and Social Care and its executive agencies, including Public Health England and other government departments